Review: ‘What Jennifer Did,’ starring Bill Courtice, Deborah Gladding, Alan Cooke, Hong Ngo, Nam Nguyen, David MacDonald and Fernando Baldassini

 Amanda gets even more suspicious when she asks G.H. to show his photo ID to prove who he says he is, but G.H. says he left his photo ID in the jacket he was wearing at the symphony.
 In the chaos of the blackout, he left the jacket behind at the venue.
 To prove that he at least knows the house, G.H. uses keys to open a drawer, where he takes out an envelope of cash.

 G.H. and Ruth offer to stay in the basement during this unexpected visit.
 As an apology and to make up for the inconvenience, G.H. offers to give Clay and Amanda $1,000 in cash, which is half of the cost that Amanda and Clay paid for the weekend rental.
-Amanda still doesn’t G.H. and Ruth, but Clay convinces her to accept this deal.
+Amanda still doesn’t trust G.H. and Ruth, but Clay convinces her to accept this deal.

 In a private conversation that Amanda has with Clay, she says that G.H. and Ruth could be servants of the house’s owner, and this unexpected visit could be a set-up for a robbery.
 Clay thinks she’s being too paranoid.
 Because there is no WiFi and no phone service in the house, the Sandfords have no way of verifying what G.H. is saying.